-[1] Output: Total number of households [2] Assessment of Housing Status [3] HOPW A Client Outcomes Maintain Private Housing without subsidy (e.g. Assistance provided/completed and client is stable, not likely to seek additional support) Other Private Housing without subsidy (e.g. client switched housing units and is now stable, not likely to seek additional support) Stable/Permanent Housing (I Other HOPWA Housing Subsidy Assistance 6 Other Housing Subsidy (PH) 10 Institution (e.g. residential and long-term care) Likely that additional STRMU is needed to maintain current housing arrangements 4 Temporarily Stable, with Transitional Facilities/Short-term (e.g. temporary or transitional arrangement) Reduced Ri Reduced Risk of Homelessness Temporary/Non-Permanent Housing arrangement (e.g. gave up lease, and moved in with family or friends but expects to live there less than 90 days) Emergency Shelter/street Jail/Prison Unstabl e Arrangements Disconnected Death L ife Event a.
+[1] Output: Total number of households [2] Assessment of Housing Status [3] HOPWA Client Outcomes

+Maintain Private Housing without subsidy (e.g. Assistance provided/completed and client is stable, not likely to seek additional support)

+Other Private Housing without subsidy

+(e.g. client switched housing units and is now stable, not likely to seek additional support) Stable/Permanent Housing (PA

+Other HOPWA Housing Subsidy Assistance 6

+Other Housing Subsidy (PH)

+10 Institution (e.g. residential and long-term care)

+Likely that additional STRMU is needed to maintain current housing arrangements 4 Temporarily Stable, with Reduced Risk of Homelessness

+Transitional Facilities/Short-term

+(e.g. temporary or transitional arrangement)

+Temporary/Non-Permanent Housing arrangement (e.g. gave up lease, and moved in with family or friends but expects to live there less than 90 days)

+Emergency Shelter/street

+Jail/Prison Unstable Arrangements

+Disconnected

+Death Li

+1a.
 Total number of those households that received STRMU Assistance in the operating year of this report that also received STRMU assistance in the prior operating year (e.g. households that received STRMU assistance in two consecutive operating years).
+0

-0 b.
-Total number of those households that received STRMU Assistance in the operating year of this report that also received FRMU assistance in the two prior operating years (e.g. households that received STRMU assistance in three consecutive
+1b.
+Total number of those households that received STRMU Assistance in the operating year of this report that also received STRMU assistance in the two prior operating years (e.g. households that received STRMU assistance in three consecutive operating years).
+0